agiresearch/AIOS/README.md

 <img src="images/AIOS-Architecture.png">
 </p>

+The objective of AIOS is to provide the LLM kernel which will be an abstraction on top of the OS kernel.
+The kernel intends to facilitate the installation of agents, which are utilities the kernel can interact with in order to perform tasks the user queries.
+For example, the MathAgent facilitates mathematical computations, such as currency conversion, integral calculus, or even basic algebraic manipulation.
+The method of installation is intended to be in a manner similar to [apt](https://en.wikipedia.org/wiki/APT_(software)) or [brew](https://brew.sh).

+At the present moment, AIOS is a userspace wrapper around the current kernel.
+However, this is subject to change as outlined in the [Q4 Goals and Objectives](https://github.com/agiresearch/AIOS/issues/127).

 ## 📰 2.
 News
 - **[2024-05-01]** 🛠️ The agent creation in AIOS is refactored, which can be found in our [OpenAGI](https://github.com/agiresearch/OpenAGI) package.